gesior/otclient/README.md

 6. Type in client terminal command like:

-    prepareClient(1076, '/things/1076/items.otb', '/map.otbm')
+    prepareClient(1076, '/things/1076/items.otb', '/map.otbm', 8)

-	with you client protocol version and valid paths to items.otb and map.otbm [Paths are relational, so start path with '/' to start in folder 'data', access to other folders is blocked]
+	with you client protocol version, valid paths to items.otb and map.otbm, and number of threads to run [Paths are relational, so start path with '/' to start in folder 'data', access to other folders in computer is blocked]

 7. OTClient will show in 10-50 seconds (it will freez client, do not close it, just wait) something like [pink text]:

-	Example generator of whole map: generateMap(25, 45, 0, 555, 699, 15, 4) [last 4 = 4 threads to generate]
+	Generate list of '123456' images to generate.
+Now just type: generateMap()

 8. Type in client terminal command:

-	**generateMap(25, 45, 0, 555, 699, 15, 4)**
+	**generateMap()**

 	OTClient will report progress in terminal.

 	Last **4** is number of threads to run in same time (only way to use more then 1 core to generate images).

-	If you are borded of getting 'crash' every few seconds/minutes [restart client and type all again..] you can set it to **1**.
-	It will take sooome time, but it will work for sure, so you can leave PC for night and get your map images.

 9. Your map images will appear in C:\*_USERS_*\*_YOUR_USER_NAME_*\otclient\map\

 	_USERS_ - your Windows language 'users' (like 'Uzytkownicy' in polish windows 7) _YOUR_USER_NAME_ - your Windows login

+	Linux: /home/_YOUR_USER_NAME_/.otclient/map - this folder is invisible in file explorer!
+	You must type 'cd .otclient' in your HOME folder, it will work!
+It's visible in 'mc' program, so you can use it to check generator results.
 10. DONE! :)

-**NOTE:** THERE ARE SOME PROBLEMS WITH MULTI THREADING!
-Read text below, if you want use more then 1 core of your CPU.

-There are some problems with multithreading [few threads try to access 1 tile in same time].
-You can try to run X threads, wait for crash, check in file 'otclient.log' last 'area' generated ['X of XX...'] before crash.
-Then when you start client again, in 'generateMap' command after number of threads, you can add 'start area' to skip already generated areas.
-Example:

-**generateMap(25, 45, 0, 555, 699, 15, NUMBER_OF_THREADS, SKIP_AREAS)**

-**Remember to set it to number of areas generated before MINUS number of threads.**

-So if client crashed with last message before 'debug ..':

-**78 of 192 generated or are being generated right now, 4 threads are generating**

-and last time your ran 7 threads, then after client restart type:

-**prepareClient(1076, '/things/1076/items.otb', '/map.otbm') generateMap(25, 45, 0, 555, 699, 15, 7, 71)**

-last parameter is **71** (78 - 7).

-You can type few commands in one line with 'space' separator (like in code above: prepareClient and then generateMap)